batchmcnulty/uberscan/README.md

 Security program for pen-testing servers, routers and IoT devices

-(btw my bitcoin address is 1PEDKUiUTxGNJ3XTPfXCTAjpzVzX1VZAme )
+(btw my bitcoin address is 1PEDKUiUTxGNJ3XTPfXCTAjpzVzX1VZAme ) (Here's an alternative, also for BTC, as I've been getting reports of bitcoin wallets not supporting certain addresses: 3A7yuqBcPAcVEM59bNAVQdTCmkxRb5JRgE )

   Greeetings, comrades, and welcome to UBERSCAN 1.0